 Dive experience: Osprey Reef trips are best for advanced divers due to wall dives that are sometimes exposed to strong currents.
 Divers who have completed less than 15 dives, or less than 5 dives in the past 12 months, and divers over 65 years old, who have completed less than 50 dives, are required to complete a complimentary onboard orientation dive.
 If you have not dived in the last 5 years we recommend you complete a Refresher Course to maximize your comfort, enjoyment, and the number of dives that may be undertaken with us.
 ProDive Cairns can complete a private 2 hour PADI Refresher Course (US$ 112) before your expedition.
 This will need to be booked in advance.
 If you have not dived in the last 10 years you will need to be either re-certified, or complete a Refresher Course and show proof of 2 subsequent logged ocean dives to dive with Spoilsport.
 If this requirement cannot be met prior to travel Spoilsport provide 1 Discover Scuba Dive per day with a depth limit of 12 metres.
 Additional Discover Scuba Dives will be dependent upon staff availability and will be charged at US$ 35 per dive.
 Exemptions for both of the above exist for divers with more than 200 dives, or for Divemaster certified or higher.

-Cruise price per person includes: Low-level scenic flight to or from Lizard Island (for 3 and 4 night trips), cabin accommodation with air-conditioning, breakfast, lunch, dinner (4/5/7 night departures do not include an evening meal on the first night), snacks, drinking water, hot drinks, transfer to Cairns Airport or inner city hotel after your expedition, dives (as detailed in the trips above), in-water observation divers, tanks, weights and weight belts, SMB, Nautilus Lifeline GPS.
+Cruise price per person includes: Low-level scenic flight to or from Lizard Island (for 3 and 4 night trips), cabin accommodation with air-conditioning, breakfast, lunch, dinner (4/5/7 night departures do not include an evening meal on the first night), snacks, drinking water, hot drinks, transfer to Cairns Airport or inner city hotel after your expedition, dives (as detailed in the trips above), in-water observation divers, tanks, weights and weight belts, SMB, Nautilus Lifeline GPS, all taxes.